Lzww0608/Low-Level-Design/Design-Pattern/Behavioral Patterns/README.md

 # Visitor
 Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.

+# Mediator
+Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.